thomaswilburn/journalism-js/scraping-by/readme.md

 1. The table of contents contains a list of links to various permutations on `document.cfm`, each of which is a page with metadata about the actual file we want
 2. There's no link to the file on the document pages.
 Instead, there's a hidden input named "src" that contains the file's ID as a URI-encoded path.
 3. When the form is submitted, we get redirected to the file.
-Luckily, it turns out that the URI-encoded file ID is just a path from the root of the website - if we decoded it and request that URL, we'll get the actual file.
+Luckily, it turns out that the URI-encoded ID is just a path from the root of the website - if we decode it and request that URL, we'll get the actual PDF file.

 As scraping goes, this is frustrating because the information is hidden in forms instead of semantic link tags, but it's not that hard.
-We'll have to make a series of HTTP requests to get each one:
+Downloading each PDF in the table of contents will require three stages of HTTP requests:

 1. Request the table of contents, and find all the document pages
 2. Request each document page, look for the hidden input, and decode the file URL from it.
 3. Request the actual file and save it to disk.

-With this chain of requests, this is also great practice for Node's asynchronous control flow, which is probably its biggest departure from more traditional, blocking languages like Python.

 Finally, Some Code
 ------------------